tidepool-org/handbook/Hiring Documents/Acknowledgement of Receipt of Changes.md

 ```

 You may digitally sign this acknowledgement using your Tidepool Google login and visiting this page in Google Drive:
-HR - Public to Tidepool / Employee Handbook / Acknowledgement of Receipt of Employee Handbook
+HR - Public to Tidepool / Employee Handbook / Acknowledgement of Receipt of Changes to the Employee Handbook